fredcodee/HealthCheck/README.md

 # HealthCheck
 A Doctor's appointment saas webapp built with MERN stack
-## What problem does TeamManagement solve ?
+## What problem does HealthCheck solve ?
 - Streamlined Appointment Scheduling: It allows patients to easily book appointments with doctors, reducing the need for phone calls or in-person visits to schedule a time.

 - Efficient Time Management: Doctors can manage their schedules more effectively by viewing appointments in a centralized system, minimizing the risk of double-booking or missed appointments.